Salmon (book)

 Salmon: A Fish, the Earth, and the History of a Common Fate is a 2020 non-fiction book, written by Mark Kurlansky and published by Oneworld Publications, about the economic and natural history of salmon.
-It is a follow-up to Kurlanksky's 1997 book, Cod: A Biography of the Fish That Changed the World.
+It is a follow-up to Kurlansky's 1997 book, Cod: A Biography of the Fish That Changed the World.
 The book is dedicated to Icelandic environmentalist Orri Vigfússon.

 Content

 Salmon presents the history of salmon, both pertaining to its life cycle and presence in the animal food chain, as well as its impact on humans.
 The book details how salmon has been used across various countries and cultures, including Japan, Colombia, and Scotland, where it has been fished, and used as food and currency.
 The book also features various recipes to show how salmon has been historically prepared, and how this has changed over time.

 Salmon assesses the environmental damage of industrialisation and overfishing, and notes that they have contributed to a reduced population of salmon.
 Additionally, the book describes how some solutions to these problems, such as the construction of fish hatcheries, are often counterproductive.
 In Salmon, Kurlansky argues that the Native American method of fishing with spears and weirs is the only sustainable option of fishing for salmon.